 EPDM sheets are a synthetic elastomer, it stands for ethylene propylene diene monomer and that is a fairly long chemical term.
 Essentially, the scientific innovations have generated methods of mixing specific atoms or monomers together in multiple proportions, this procedure is known as polymerization.
-The associations of the atoms are done to fulfill the purpose of acquiring a particular end outcome or to have a material that has a certain set of standards of resistance.
-In this scenario, the propylene, ethylene, and diene are all mixed together to generate the end product that is the EPDM rubber.
+The associations of the atoms are done to fulfil the purpose of acquiring a particular end outcome or to have a material that has a certain set of standards of resistance.
+In this scenario, the propylene, ethylene, and diene are all mixed together to generate the end product which is the EPDM rubber.

-The chemicals mixed together give the rubber or the EPDM flooring the great ability to resist the ultraviolet rays.
+The chemicals mixed together give the rubber or the EPDM flooring the great ability to resist ultraviolet rays.